Wall Street gains on earnings, oil surges

 But both retail sales and industrial output missed forecasts, intensifying Beijing's struggle to find the right policy mix to shore up activity.

-The pan-European Eurofirst 300 index of leading shares rose 0.6 percent to 1,650.15, its highest since late 2000.
-News that Finnish telecom equipment maker Nokia has agreed to buy France's Alcatel-Lucent helped the push higher.
+The pan-European Eurofirst 300 index of leading shares .FTEU3 rose 0.6 percent to 1,650.15, its highest since late 2000.
+News that Finnish telecom equipment maker Nokia NOK1V.HE has agreed to buy France's Alcatel-Lucent ALUA.PA helped the push higher.

 (Additional reporting by Emelia Sithole-Matarise and Marius Zaharia in London; Graphics by Vincent Flasseur; Editing by Catherine Evans, James Dalgleish, Meredith Mazzilli and Chris Reese)